Tween Bedroom Decorating Ideas

 For tweens and teens who need a little extra help staying organized, there are plenty of items available to keep their space neat and tidy.
 Whether they need a place to hang their clothes or storage space for books or valuables, you have plenty of options to choose from, such as:

-- Dressers: A plus in any bedroom, spacious dresser and mirror sets provide plenty of room for your child's clothes and extra blankets.
+- Dressers: A plus in any bedroom, spacious dressers provide plenty of room for your child’s clothes and extra blankets.

 - Storage Ottomans: Both stylish and functional, a storage ottoman can hold accessories, sports gear and other essentials.